woman with colorful nails break egg to show egg white represents cervical mucus

 All You Need To Know About Cervical Mucus (Ovulation Discharge)

-Sometimes sticky, sometimes clear, sometimes even…creamy?
+Sometimes sticky, sometimes clear, and sometimes even…creamy?
 ICYDK, your cervical mucus changes throughout the entire menstrual cycle.

 But what do the color and texture of your ovulation discharge say about your fertility levels?
-And how can you use that knowledge to your baby-making advantage?
+More importantly, how can you use that knowledge to your baby-making advantage and make your ovulation tracking more accurate?

 Disclaimer: The information provided in this post is not intended as medical advice.